apache/cassandra-java-driver/manual/core/pooling/README.md

 * the driver throughput plateaus but the process does not appear to max out any system resource (in particular, overall CPU usage is well below 100%);
 * one of the driver's I/O threads maxes out its CPU core.
 You can see that with a profiler, or OS-level tools like `pidstat -tu` on Linux.
-With the default configuration, I/O threads are called `<session_name>-io-<n>`.
+By default, I/O threads are named `<session_name>-io-<n>`.

 Try adding more connections per node.
 Thanks to the driver's hot-reload mechanism, you can do that at runtime and see the effects immediately.

 [CqlSession]: https://docs.datastax.com/en/drivers/java/4.6/com/datastax/oss/driver/api/core/CqlSession.html
 [CASSANDRA-8086]: https://issues.apache.org/jira/browse/CASSANDRA-8086